-Johnny Depp And Thomas Gibson Fans Protest ‘The Mistreatment Of Good’ Men [Opinion]
+Johnny Depp And Thomas Gibson Fans Protest ‘The Mistreatment Of Good Men’ [Opinion]

 Johnny Depp and Thomas Gibson fans have a lot in common.
-Both Johnny’s and Thomas’ fan bases have formed powerful social media groups to defend their faves from mistreatment.
+Both Johnny and Thomas’ fan bases have formed powerful social media groups to defend their faves from mistreatment.
 Gibson and Depp are beloved stars, with fans who defend them avidly and no one who has read their fan activists hashtags could say otherwise.

 This is said to be necessary according to both the Thomas Gibson group #NoHotchNoWatch and We Support Johnny Depp #Deppheads 4Life.
 People who don’t give Thomas Gibson and Johnny Depp proper respect because of some scandal, need to know that fans take these men seriously.